assumptionsofphysics/assumptionsofphysics.github.io/_problems/005-BetterQuantumStateSpace.md

 the existence of projections is the requirement of being able to identify states (i.e. a measurement that outputs 1 if the state matches and 0 if it doesn't).
-The completeness would mean that the limit of a sequence of state preparation always leads a state, but this is not the case: we can (in principle) prepare states with narrower and narrower spatial distribution, but not zero spatial distribution (delta Dirac).
+The completeness would mean that the limit of a sequence of state preparation always leads to a state, but this is not the case: we can (in principle) prepare states with narrower and narrower spatial distribution, but not zero spatial distribution (delta Dirac).
 The idea would be that the requirement of completeness makes the mathematical space nicer to work with, but not physically meaningful.